 POPPING SALAD

 Boil the kettle.
-Submerge the peas in salted boiling water for 2-3 minutes until plump and heated through.
+Submerge the Peas in salted boiling water for 2-3 minutes until plump and heated through.
 Drain on completion and place in a salad bowl.
 Add the rinsed green leaves, salad dressing, a drizzle of oil, and season.
 Toss to combine.

 KICKING BEANS